Representation and Diversity in Libraries

 An animated TV series Netflix series has also been announced.
 I would usually be wary of an adaptation but Argentinian director Juan José Campanella, most famous for the Oscar winner Secret in Their Eyes, is at the helm and I'm confident he'll do a great job.

 Personally I couldn't be happier that Mafalda will finally have an English translation and an animated series.
-I've shared some of the strips with him.
+I've shared some of the strips with my son.
 He doesn't speak Spanish but I've translated some of them for him.
 He knows how much she means to me and from the few strips I've translated he's totally fallen in love with Mafalda and her friends.
 How could it be otherwise?

 I can't wait for the English translation to be published so I can buy all five volumes and give them as a personal gift to him.
 It won't have the same impact on him.
 He's already an excellent reader.
 But I look forward to hear him laugh out loud repeatedly and I'm sure he will learn a lot from these strips.
 It will make him a better person.